Ricardo-Miguel-Caldeira/MIKA-Dashboard/README.md

 MIKA dashboard is intended to be a NodeJS MQTT Dashboard.

 MIKA subscribes MQTT topics from one authenticated MQTT server and when a message is delivered it shows the corresponding blended 3d images for each device that is ON/OFF.
-Each device correspondes to one PNG image (State ON) and is served in the front end to all clients.
+Each device is one PNG image (State ON) and is served in the front end to all clients connected.

 MIKA also receives initial device information from one MySQL database, at startup only and uses websockets to refresh the devices enable in the client browsers.